joeyr05/Zomato_case_study_Analysis/README.md

-z# Zomato Case Study Analysis
+# Zomato Case Study Analysis

 ## Project Overview

 Zomato is a global restaurant aggregator and food delivery service that connects users with a variety of dining options through an intuitive platform.
 It offers services like restaurant discovery, online ordering, and customer reviews, making it a go-to app for food lovers across cities.